Sotera/merlin-stack/README.md

       "uploads": /merlin-lts/uploads\
       "nifi-datavolume": /nifi/data

-    * Directory structure
+  ##### Directory structure
-      * The directory structure should all be chowned to 907:907
-      * The required directory structure for the NFS mount is as follows:
+  [ ] The directory structure should all be chowned to 907:907 [ ] The required directory structure for the NFS mount is as follows:
     * Base merlin mount folder (typically "merlin-lts")
         * db
             * es1
             * es2
             * es3
             * postgresql
         * merlin-etl
             * data
             * share\
             _The share folder contains everything required for the ETL system to run.
 All configuration files, jar files, dependencies and scripts are required in a specific structure.
 This folder has been provided and should be copied into the merlin-etl folder on the nfs mount prior to any stack deployment._
             * notebooks
             * uploads
     * Base merlin log mount folder (typically "merlin-lts-logs")
     * Base nifi transfer area (typically "nifi")
         * data\
             _The data folder holds all files post ETL that are filtered for NiFi_
     * location of all config files and job definitions

 ### Firmament Stack Deployment
+***
-    * Deploying a stack requires that you be on a machine that is able to connect to the hypervisor, we suggest that it be a build machine VM running on the hypervisor so other team members are able to manage the stack from that VM.
+    Deploying a stack requires that you be on a machine that is able to connect to the hypervisor, we suggest that it be a build machine VM running on the hypervisor so other team members are able to manage the stack from that VM.
-    Once you have Firmament installed, a clone of the parrot-stack repo and a clone of the merlin-stack repo available you may continue with stack deployment.
+    Once you have Firmament installed and the parrot-stack and merlin-stack repos available you may continue with stack deployment.
     * Firmament is an application we've developed to read json files and deploy our services based on the settings within.
     * Firmament deployment files are located in the Merlin repo under /firmament/deploy
       * Each hypervisor currently supported will have a directory under which we place all deployment files